 That was until I realized that long weekends can be more than just a time to rest and enjoy.

-For someone who dreams of financial freedom, long weekends are also opportunities.
-It’s a chance for you to…
+For someone like me, who dreams of financial freedom, long weekends are also opportunities.
+It was also a chance for me to…

-… earn some extra income by doing some freelance work.
+… earn some extra income by doing freelance work.

 … brainstorm and plan for a new business.

 … study and learn about entrepreneurship and investing.

 … do some accounting, take stock, and analyze my current finances.